Photo: Susie & Becky Photography

 Happy New Year!
 The start of a new year is always exciting.
 We are recharged, refreshed, and looking forward to the new adventures in wedding planning ahead with you.

 Did you get engaged over the holidays.
 Congratulations!
-The new year will be a memorable one!
 Feeling overwhelmed?
 Don’t know where to start?
-Start with these 4 important tips before you start planning after your engagement.
+Start with these 4 important steps before you start planning after your engagement.

 - Plan your wedding on your own timeline, based on your priorities and what else is happening in your life.
 Life doesn’t halt because you are planning a wedding.